Clipper on Caltrain FAQ

 It's the way the system was configured to work in conjunction with a negative balance limit.
 If you forget to tag off, the highest fare between all zones is charged and you must have this amount on the card as cash.
 Since the Clipper card has a maximum negative amount and the maximum zones exceed that amount, an additional $1.25 is required.
 Although you have monthly pass on the card, you still must tag on and off once during the month.
 Based on the assumption that you will not tag off, the minimum cash value to go negative must be there.
 As Caltrain gets more experience with Clipper, it will review this requirement.

-How many Monthly passes or 8-ride tickets can I buy?
+How many Monthly passes can I buy?

 Can I purchase Caltrain Day passes?